superstarlifter/doc/docs/how_to/data.md

 #### Custom formatting
 If your desired format is not listed, you have to option to customize it using the **Format** field in the data dictionary.
 This field will be auto-populated with the format definition of the **Format** field from the Fields UI.
 You can use this value as a starting point.

-To access the data dictionary, right click on the collection header and select **Show dictionary**
+To access the data dictionary, right click on the collection header and select **Show dictionary**.

 <img src="../assets/custom_data_format1_matt.png"  style="width:800px" class="border"></img>